 Originally, I was writing this simply as facebook posts for concerned friends.
 I wanted them to know that I wasn’t suffering in despair the way they might be imagining.
 But my posts were long, and there were requests to gather them together.
 A blog seemed more readable.
 And I thought it would be a nice thing to leave for my loved ones.
 Since then, many people I don’t know have started reading my posts.
 I am so glad that my words are facilitating a conversation about death and helping people find something more than distress in this one inevitable moment we all have to face.

 Before I got sick this year, I was a college English teacher and researcher in Montreal.
 You can find my informal pedagogical research portfolio here in Susan’s teaching blog.
 I was also leading a federally funded research project into Indigenous students’ stories about post-secondary education.
 It was inspiring work and kept me very busy!
 Fortunately I had great research partners who are continuing that project.

 I am also a writer and poet.
 You can find some interviews and reviews of my book The Crow’s Vow here: The Crow’s Vow.
 (I haven’t updated that blog in quite a long time.)

 I have two wonderful sons, Nathan (20) and Oliver (24).
 Nathan graduated in June from the National Circus School’s college program as a flyer in a duo, Max & Briscoe.
 Now they are touring the world with their act!
 Most impressively, Nathan overcame severe addiction to achieve this goal.
 You can see some of his acrobatics (he is crazy strong!) here: Nathan’s instagram.
-After a stint working in video game design (he worked on the latest Deus Ex), Oliver has another year to complete a degree in computer science and has his sights set on work in artificial intelligence.
+After a stint working in video game design (he worked on the latest Deus Ex), Oliver has another year to complete a degree in computer science and is exploring options.
 He always impresses me with his multi-faceted creativity and wisdom.